Phone-GWP-group

 Whilst there is some overlap in terms of protecting the contents of the packaging, the following packaging symbols are also commonly used to illustrate safe handling, stacking and storage practices.

-Stacking Height
+Stacking height

 Stacking height symbol